 This pressure point is widespread and has been in use for centuries.
 The third eye is located right in the middle of your eyebrows, hence the name.

-- Start by applying pressure on your third eye, using your index and middle finger.
+- Start by applying firm pressure on your third eye, using your index and middle finger.
 The pressure should be firm, but not painful.
 Hold the pressure point for one minute.

 - Repeat the cycle until you feel better.